02 Dec Siemens Warehouse Case Study

 One of many new construction projects in Western Australia resulting from the past mining boom!

-A typical commercial warehouse includes steelwork for the columns, roof trusses, and bracing.
-Being a critical component of the buildings structural framework, the steel items needed to be protected from the elements.
+A typical commercial warehouse includes steelwork for the columns, roof trusses, and bracing, which are a critical component of the structural framework of the building.
+It is vital that these steel items are protected from the elements, to prevent the structure from rusting and causing structural failure.

 Coating Tips for Commercial Structural Steelwork